Perekur/AntonPN.LabourDB/ReadMe.md

 The script was saved in **InitScriptWithSolution.sql** so it can be opened in the ManagementStudio</br>
 The query which return the  **NumberOfNotSatisfiedRules** per EmployeeId and BusinessDate you can find in the end of the mentioned file.

+**UPDATE:** Since in previous implmentation was not taken into account **BreakRequiredAfter**.. the query was changed for compliance with initial requirements.

 ```sql
 -- query which will return not satisfied rules breakRules
 WITH TimeBreaksInfo AS (